georgiagrayland/sports-expense-tracker/README.md

 (Screenshot)

-- Once the user has enetered an amount to allocate to savings, they are shown a message telling them they have done this, and are presented with the options again to add more expenses/savings, show their report, or exit the program:
+- Once the user has entered an amount to allocate to savings, they are shown a message telling them they have done this, and are presented with the options again to add more expenses/savings, show their report, or exit the program:

 (Screenshot)